heygrady/fetch-actions/README.md

 In the examples below we're using `fetch-everywhere` but you could just as easily use any of the many fetch libraries available, like [`whatwg-fetch`](https://github.com/github/fetch).

 ## fetchAction in action
 In our redux application we want to [`dispatch`](http://redux.js.org/docs/api/Store.html#dispatch) an [`action`](http://redux.js.org/docs/basics/Actions.html) that triggers a fetch call.
 Ultimately we want to inject the resulting data into our app (using a [`reducer`](http://redux.js.org/docs/basics/Reducers.html)).
 Of course, redux has a strictly synchronous, [unidirectional workflow](http://redux.js.org/docs/basics/DataFlow.html).
-There are ways &mdash; middleware &mdash; to integrate redux with [an asynchronous flow](http://redux.js.org/docs/advanced/AsyncActions.html).
+There are ways &mdash; i.e. middleware &mdash; to integrate redux with [an asynchronous flow](http://redux.js.org/docs/advanced/AsyncActions.html).
 That's where fetch-actions comes in.

-Most redux examples leave this asynchronous middle step &mdash; exposed in the redux ecosystem as [middleware](http://redux.js.org/docs/advanced/Middleware.html) &mdash; completely up to the implementor.
+Most redux examples leave this asynchronous middle step completely up to the implementor.
 We'll see later that fetch-actions is designed to work with redux-like middleware including [redux-thunk](https://github.com/gaearon/redux-thunk) and [redux-saga](https://github.com/redux-saga/redux-saga).

 In the [fetch example from the redux manual](http://redux.js.org/docs/advanced/ExampleRedditAPI.html), they show the `fetch` call embedded in a `thunk`.
+The redux manual is purposely naive in this regard because they are trying to highlight redux, not fetch.
 They completely ignore any complexity, like translating an action into a proper URI or transforming the API response.
-The redux manual is purposely naive in this regard because they are trying to highlight redux, not fetch.

-In a more complex app it might be a seen bad practice to bury fetch calls deep within your middleware &mdash; the URI for a fetch request is conceptually similar to SQL query.
+In a more complex app it might be a seen as a bad practice to bury fetch calls deep within your middleware &mdash; the URI for a fetch request is conceptually similar to SQL query.
 Your app will likely require some type of request builder for generating proper API requests.

 Fetch-actions provides hooks into the fetch workflow so that your app can be shielded from the peculiarities of the various APIs you interface with.
 If the API changes, you can update your `requestCreators` and `transformers` and leave the rest of the your app alone.
 This can make your app more testable.
 At the very least it allows you to make your API integrations more predictable.